 On 1 November 1916, 293 Siege Battery (SB) was formed at Leith Fort under the command of Major Harold Snowden.
 Sergeant John Kennelly was transferred to 293 SB from 21 Coy, RGA(1), and he served in that Siege Battery until 22 September 1917(1).

 Siege Batteries were approximately equivalent to an infantry company in terms of size and composition.
-Generally a Siege Battery was comprised of 5 officers, 10 non-commissioned officers, and anything between 100 and 125 men.
+Generally a Siege Battery comprised 5 officers, 10 non-commissioned officers, and anything between 100 and 125 men.

 The 293 SB’s armament consisted of four 6 inch howitzers.
 They were equipped with the newer model of howitzer, which was lighter than the older model and had greater range.
 The barrel and breech of these guns weighed some 26 hundredweight alone, and they were capable of firing a 100 pound shell up to 9,600 yards, approximately 5½ miles; the whole assembly mounted on wheels weighed just over 3½ long tons (8,142 pounds)(15).